 Classic Stuffed Mushrooms

-- 24 oz whole button mushrooms, 4 reserved (see note below)
+- 24 oz whole button mushrooms (stems reserved)

 - 3/4 cup Italian seasoned bread crumbs

-- 3-4 TBSP of butter, plus extra as needed
+- 5 TBSP butter plus extra as needed/desired

 - 1 tsp parsley

-- Next toss your butter onto a non-stick frying pan and adjust to medium heat.
+- Next add butter to a non-stick frying pan and adjust to medium heat.

 - I like to mush the ingredients down, flip, and repeat (not quite like a pancake… but if you have those skills – well, then you’re pretty awesome!)
-Mushing the stuffing will coat every inch evenly with olive oil/butter.
-Overly dry stuffing will burn, so add a little extra butter or oil as needed
+Mushing the stuffing will coat every inch evenly with butter.
+Overly dry stuffing will burn, so add a little extra butter as needed.
+Sometimes I'm good with 5 tablespoons of butter and other times I'll add a few extra to moisten the mixture.

 - Now start tasting!
 This is where you get to do your own personal magic and season away til your tastebuds are happy.
-Start with just a tiny sprinkle of salt, pepper, garlic powder and any other Italian seasonings you have on hand.
-Taste again, repeat, & all that jazz.
-I use a LOT of garlic powder and really love a little extra oregano & parsley.
+You can add any extra salt, pepper, garlic powder as you'd like.
+Depending on how seasoned your breadcrumb mixture is, you can even any other Italian seasonings you have on hand.
+Taste again, repeat, and all that jazz.
+I use a LOT of garlic powder because I love mine garlicky!

 - Sausage + Quinoa Stuffed Mushrooms